jessepav/guided-typing/samples/stories.md

 ---

-The slime was not a normal slime: it was a slime with two eyes and a big smile.
+The slime was not a normal slime: it was a slime with two eyes
+<span style="font-size: 130%;">&#x1f440;</span> and a big smile.
 It looked friendly.